hissain/CoronaTracker/architecture/Architecture.md

 ### Postman Tests
 You can download postman API collection from [here](https://github.com/hissain/CoronaTracker/blob/dev/architecture/ctracker.postman_collection.json) and import to your Postman for testing with your locally setup localhost servers.

-### Database Tests
-You can download the .sql files exported [here](https://github.com/hissain/CoronaTracker/blob/dev/architecture/ctracker.sql).
-Running this to sql will create above schemes and insert some dummy data for testing.
-You can configure in you localhost database server.

 # 2. Android Architecture #